tdnguyen0403/confluence-jira-task-sync/README.md

     git clone [https://github.com/confluence-jira-task-sync/confluence-jira-task-sync.git](https://github.com/confluence-jira-task-sync/confluence-jira-task-sync.git)
     cd confluence-jira-task-sync
     ```
-2. Install the required dependencies using Poetry:
+2. This application uses modern pyproject.toml for dependencies & virtual environment management.
+It can be called using poetry, so install poetry in your environment first.
+Then, install the required dependencies using Poetry:
     ```bash
     poetry install
     ```